-Licensing NetVault Backup
+Licensing NetVault

-- · About licensing NetVault Backup
+- About licensing NetVault

 - Obtaining the machine ID

-- · Obtaining permanent license keys
+- Obtaining a permanent license file

-- Installing product license keys
+- Installing the product license file

-About licensing NetVault Backup
+About licensing NetVault

-The evaluation license for NetVault Backup is valid for 30 days.
-To continue using the software after the expiry of the evaluation period, you must install the permanent license keys for the server and installed plug-ins.
+When you first install a NetVault application, it includes a trial license.
+The trial license for NetVault is valid for 30 days, and can be used only once.
+To continue using the software after the expiry of the evaluation period, you must obtain and install the permanent license file for the server and installed plug-ins.